 As I wander from cabin to cabinet, I suspect that the closest I will get to the high seat of meaningful sex today is pouring my feelings into a love song (full-bodied, unapologetic and alive) for someone who doesn’t exist, but even libidinal rerouting seems problematic these days.
 A modern Mengele, encouraged by the eugenics of fear, I pare my ethnic body into blind spots.

 There is no heterosexual sex culture.
 Welcomed, win-win, not monetised.
-Always bars and nightclubs but nowhere sex is actively anticipated.
+Nowhere flirting is a given, sex actively anticipated.
 Twelve of Time Out’s ‘Twenty Sexiest Things To Do In London’ are BDSM-related.
 The rest are about chocolate, glow sticks and yoga.
 Anyone claiming that Tinder is the straight equivalent of Grindr is avoiding having a clue.
 Using dating for sex feels like lying about love and why should anyone need to do that?
 59% of millennials are single and receive no positive sexual message outside porn.
-Those explaining that the sex gulf's messy fallout is 'all about power' sound like men explaining that menstruation is about golf.
-No-one wants to upskirt, grope or ogle, just as no-one wants to write graffiti on a prison wall.
+Those explaining that the sex gulf is 'all about power' sound like men explaining that menstruation is about golf.
+No-one wants to grope or ogle, just as no-one wants to write graffiti on a prison wall.
 It's not about hating walls.
-And no-one wants to be infantile but there is no ‘adult’.
-Yet everyone will claim to be ‘sex positive’.
+No-one wants to be infantile but there is no ‘adult’.
+Yet everyone is ‘sex positive’.
 In principle, on paper.
-Anywhere, in fact, that doesn’t involve the body.
+Anywhere, in fact, which doesn’t involve the body.
 Paid-for contact sites depend on fake profiles from reskinned dating apps.
-Condemn ‘pick up artists’ but they will have more sex than you, and often more chance of finding love.
+Condemn ‘pick up artists’ but they will have more sex than you and more chance of finding love.
 Women don’t know what they want, their methodology goes.
 Their sexuality moves at a different speed.
 Lovely and all, but slow as fuck.
 You’ll wait forever if you wait for women.
 You know it.
 I know it.
 That chair over there knows it.
 Their desire is kindled by yours.
 Don’t turn it down, turn it up.
 Assertive, incarcerated killers get fan mail and marriage proposals.
 Famous men give sex advice not realising that the ‘famous’ part, status, is doing the hard work the ‘men’ part never will.

 The ‘Institute of Sexology’ season includes discussions on pornography (all female panel) and cruising (not hetero ‘sex pests’ but the fun, gay kind where an ‘eye contact, smile or wink may start a wild journey’).
 Straight people looking for a wild journey can take the lift to the Wellcome rooftops and throw themselves off.